Sinead Jack: Trinidad and Tobago

 Playing for the Trinidad and Tobago women's national volleyball team, she participated at the 2011 Women's Pan-American Volleyball Cup.
 Jack won the 2013 NORCECA Championship Best Middle Blocker award.
 She won the 2017 Pan-American Cup Best Middle Blocker award, and the same award in the 2018 Central American and Caribbean Games.

-Turkey
+Türkiye

 In January 2025, the Turkish Volleyball Federation stated that Jack Kısal will be eligible to play for the Turkey women's national volleyball team due to her Turkish citizenship obtained by marriage years ago.
-In April 2025, she was selected to the Turkey national team for the 2025 FIVB Women's Volleyball Nations League.
+In April 2025, she was selected to the Türkiye national team for the 2025 FIVB Women's Volleyball Nations League.